karlssberg/Motiv/tutorial/BooleanResultVisibility.md

 act.Justification; // is a winning poker hand
                    //     OR
-                   //         is a royal flush hand
+                   //         is a straight flush hand
                    //             AND
+                   //                 is a straight hand
+                   //                     OR
+                   //                         is King High Straight
+                   //                             all cards are King, Queen, Jack
                    //                 is a flush hand
                    //                     OR
                    //                         a flush of Hearts
-                   //                             AH is Hearts
                    //                             KH is Hearts
                    //                             QH is Hearts
                    //                             JH is Hearts
-                   //                             10H is Hearts
-                   //                 is Ace High Straight Broadway
-                   //                     all cards are Ace, King, Queen, Jack, and Ten
 ```